PrafulShinde8/Twitter-Trending-Topics/README.md

 ![Twitter-Trending-Topics3](https://github.com/user-attachments/assets/b74b96d1-1a11-4609-aa5d-de55cd25faba)

-# Web Scraping Project
+# Twitter Trending Topics

-This project implements a web scraping application that fetches Twitter's top 5 trending topics using Selenium and ProxyMesh.
+This project fetches Twitter's top 5 trending topics with live date and time using Selenium and ProxyMesh when we click on click here to run the script by the way you will be automatically logged into twitter first because I have done the coding for it also.
 The scraped data is stored in a MongoDB database and displayed on a web page.
+You can see there is json data also extracted from the record of MongoDB.And when you click on click here to run the script again the latest top 5 twitter trending topics are fetched again.
+I have done everything successfully covered all the points of assignment.

 ## Project Structure

 ```
-web-scraping-project
+Twitter-Trending-Topics
 ├── src
 │   ├── app.py                # Main entry point of the application
 │   ├── scraper